BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The secondary currency of the game which can be used for Buy-ins.

-Use Case:  Could be used if multiple currencies are used in your jurisdiction or as a secondary Loyalty Currency.
+> Use Case:  Could be used if multiple currencies are used in your jurisdiction or as a secondary Loyalty Currency.
 I.e.  Enter with $2 or 200 Loyalty Points.
+{.is-info}
 ## Payout Tables & Odds

 ### Set Odds of Winning